What is the Fire and Emergency Services Levy?

 The way the levy is collected

 From 1 July 2017 the Emergency Services Levy (ESL) will no longer be collected by insurance companies as part of insurance premiums.
 Buildings, contents and motor insurance policies taken out or renewed after this time will not include the ESL.

 From 1 July 2017 the FESL will be collected by local councils from property owners.
 Councils will clearly list the new levy on rates notices as a separate item and it will be paid in the same way as council rates.

 The way the levy is calculated

 From 1 July 2017, buildings, contents and motor insurance premiums will no longer include an Emergency Services Levy (ESL).
 The cost of an average residential property insurance policy is expected to be around $233 lower than would otherwise be the case as a result of its removal.

 - A fixed charge; and

 - A variable charge based on unimproved land value as determined by the NSW Valuer General (visit the 'How much will the FESL cost?' section in our FAQs for a definition of unimproved land value).

 The FESL will be based on land classifications and land values.
-Property owners will be notified of their land classification for FESL purposes in April 2017.
+Property owners were notified of their land classification for FESL purposes in April 2017.

 Concessions will apply